hashicorp/consul-haproxy/README.md

 The specification provides a variable name for the template `backend_name`, which is defined as the entries that match the given tag and service for a specific datacenter.
-A port can also be provided in case the service does not set a port in Consul.
+A port can also be provided, which overrides the port specified by the service.
 The tag, datacenter, and port are all optional and can be omitted.

 Below are a few examples: